promised-ai/lace/CONTRIBUTING.md

 # Contributing to Lace

+> :warning: Note that we are in the process of a major refector and are unlikely
+> to accept any contributions apart from simple bugfixes

 ## General Guidelines

 - Don't use getters and setters if it causes indirection in a performance heavy